Crumb Cake

 adding the crumb topping on top of the batter

 Bake for 40 to 45 minutes, until a cake tester inserted into the middle of the cake comes out clean.
-Let the cake cool fully on a rack.
+Let the cake cool fully on a rack, then dust with powdered sugar.

 crumb cake dusted with confectioners sugar

-Cut into squares to serve.
-Cover any leftover cake with aluminum foil and store at room temperature; it will keep nicely for up to 3 days.
-To keep the cake fresher longer, store it in the refrigerator, but bring it to room temperature before serving.
+Cut the cake into squares to serve.
+Cover any leftovers with aluminum foil and store at room temperature, where it will stay fresh for up to 3 days.
+For longer storage, keep it in the refrigerator, but be sure to bring it back to room temperature before serving.
+For even longer storage, freeze the cake in an airtight container for up to 3 months.

 Pieces of crumb cake on plates and in a baking dish.